 Lime or lemon juice is a perfect and natural substitute for vinegar in pickling.

-I hope that you found reading this post as much as I have enjoyed sharing it with you.
 When you make dishes using any of these natural substitutes for vinegar, please take a moment to leave a comment and /or a rating below.
 This will make me super happy and motivate me to create more good content for you! xx Padma